-This course fulfills the 5-unit art sequence for art majors and provides students with an Advanced Placement option in Art History.
-It follows a chronological format with emphasis on the cultural significance of western and non-western art traditions in architecture, sculpture and painting from cave to contemporary art.
+This course follows a chronological format with emphasis on the cultural significance of western and non-western art traditions in architecture, sculpture and painting from cave to contemporary art.
 Final assessment will be a teacher developed final exam or the AP exam will serve as the final assessment, dependent on the AP option.
 Passing the comprehensive final in May is required for sequence credit.
 The awarding of college credit depends upon the student's score on the AP examination and the requirements of the college the student chooses to attend.
 There is a cost associated with the AP exam.
-This course fulfills the graduation requirement in the Arts.
+This course fulfills the graduation requirement in the Arts. \This course is not offered every year.